 - stumbling, dizziness, difficulty walking

-- speech problems (e.g., difficulty finding the right word)
+- speech problems (e.g., difficulty finding

 - vision problems, abnormal eye movements

 - weakness on one side of the body

 Figure 2.
 Brain tumor symptoms are related to the functional

 areas of the brain, giving doctors clues as

 changes, impaired judgment, impaired sense of smell, memory loss,

 - Parietal lobe tumors